-A health minister may apply to IHPA for an assessment of a cost-shifting dispute where changes in one jurisdiction have a cost impact on multiple other jurisdictions.
+A health minister may apply to IHACPA for an assessment of a cost-shifting dispute where changes in one jurisdiction have a cost impact on multiple other jurisdictions.
 Affected jurisdictions may jointly request an assessment of the cost-shifting in dispute.

-In this instance, IHPA will ensure that the requirements are met for all applicant jurisdictions.
+In this instance, IHACPA will ensure that the requirements are met for all applicant jurisdictions.
 In particular:

-- IHPA must be satisfied that the applicant jurisdiction has made reasonable efforts to resolve the dispute and submit the required documents to support their application for assessment - the initial assessment is prepared by IHPA and provided to the health minister of each jurisdiction party to the dispute - the final assessment is prepared by IHPA and provided to the health minister of each jurisdiction party to the dispute.
+- IHACPA must be satisfied that the applicant jurisdiction has made reasonable efforts to resolve the dispute and submit the required documents to support their application for assessment - the initial assessment is prepared by IHACPA and provided to the health minister of each jurisdiction party to the dispute - the final assessment is prepared by IHACPA and provided to the health minister of each jurisdiction party to the dispute.

-It should be noted that an applicant jurisdiction may withdraw from or elect not to proceed with the dispute resolution process at any stage without penalty.
-In this instance, IHPA will inform the jurisdictions party to the dispute that the application for dispute resolution will not be progressing.
+An applicant jurisdiction may withdraw from or elect not to proceed with the dispute resolution process at any stage without penalty.
+In this instance, IHACPA will inform the jurisdictions party to the dispute that the application for dispute resolution will not be progressing.